Why People Share Links

 Have you ever done an online math puzzle that was floating around the interwebs and felt pretty proud that you figured it out?
 What about an interesting article you read on the study of dark matter that you mostly understood?

 These are both examples of links people share to flaunt their knowledge and skills.
+Since they are able to share something they are proud of or excited about, they don’t even register the fact that they are engaging in free website promotion for the source of the link they shared.
 There’s nothing wrong with it, unless you lied about solving that online math puzzle….we know who you are.
 This is an ancient human behavior that has been happening for centuries, well before the internet.
 And it’s not going to stop anytime soon.

 People share links to make people laugh

 One of the most common reasons content is shared online is because it’s funny, plain and simple.
 When it comes to humans, it’s a fact of life that we love to laugh.
 So when you come across an article, a meme, or a video that actually makes you laugh out loud, you usually share it with others so they can laugh too.
-Very few things feel as good as making someone laugh, it’s like a drug.
+Users don’t even think about the website promotion benefits of sharing something funny because very few things feel as good as making someone laugh, it’s like a drug.
 There’s a strong emotional connection tied to sharing links to hilarious content and it simply makes us feel good to do it.

 People share links to support their opinions